openxpki/openxpki/doc/quickstart.rst

 (look in /usr/share/doc/libopenxpki-perl/examples/).
 The script will create a two stage ca with a root ca certificate and below your issuing ca and certs for SCEP and the internal datasafe.

-The sample script provides certs for a quickstart but should never be used for production systems (it has the fixed passphrase *root* for all keys ;) and no policy/crl, etc config ).
+This script provides a quickstart but should **never be used for production systems** (it has the fixed passphrase *root* for all keys ;) and no policy/crl, etc config ).

-Here is what you need to do if you *dont* use the sampleconfig script.
+Here is what you need to do if you *dont* use the sampleconfig script:.:

 #.
-Create a key/certificate as signer certificate (ca = true)
+Create a key/certificate as signer certificate (your CA certificate, *ca = true*)
 #.
 Create a key/certificate for the internal datavault (ca = false, can be below the ca but can also be self-signed).
 #.
 Create a key/certificate for the scep service (ca = false, can be below the ca but can also be self-signed or from other ca).

 OpenXPKI supports NIST and Brainpool ECC curves (as supported by openssl) for the CA certificates, as the Datavault certificate is used for data encryption it **MUST** use an RSA key!
+You should also remove the `democa` realm and create a realm with a proper name (see [reference/configuration/introduction.html#main-configuration]).

 **Starting with release 3.6 the default config uses the database to store the issuing ca and SCEP tokens - if you upgrade from an older config version check the new settings in systems/crypto.yaml.**